 2. Work with a skilled agent who has relationships with landlords

-Any renter with potential red flags on their application should enlist an experienced real estate agent to help navigate the system, which can “get very tricky, depending on the situation," says Sherri Balassone, a representative with Town Residential.
+Any renter with potential red flags on their application should enlist an experienced real estate agent to help navigate the system, which can “get very tricky, depending on the situation," says Corcoran's Sherri Balassone.

 Someone with a credit score over 700 shouldn’t have any problems, Balassone says, but anything below that threshold may have an issue securing a rental on their own.

 What matters more than the specific number, Balassone says, is the reason for that number.
 A broker can review the credit report with the renter and find the hiccups, which might include the previous loss of a job, a move or a divorce, and as long as the reason for the credit issue isn’t failure to pay bills (or pay bills on time), the broker can explain the score to the landlord.

 A broker who has relationships with landlords will also know which ones are more flexible, and can present a plan for the tenant to pay additional security or rent upfront or employ a guarantor, even if the renter makes more than the required 40 times of the monthly rent.